wareneutron/.github/profile/README.md

-# Hello, We are Wareneutron Developers! 💻💖☕
+# Hello, We are Wareneutron Developers! 💻💖🤝

-A team of Filipino developers who loves to code and create useful and useless open-source projects founded by [Waren Gonzaga](https://warengonzaga.com). 👋
+We are a team of Filipino developers who loves to code and create useful and useless open-source projects founded by [Waren Gonzaga](https://warengonzaga.com). 👋

+Check out some of our cool projects below! ⚡